cstrawberry/predictive-universe/docs/paper/08_quantum_emergence.md

 **8.7 Derivation of Schrödinger Equation (Proposition 11)**

-The deterministic evolution of the MPU state amplitude $S(t)$ between 'Evolve' interactions, representing internal prediction ($b_p$, Definition 26), is necessarily described by the Schrödinger equation.
+The deterministic evolution of the MPU state $|\psi(t)\rangle$ between 'Evolve' interactions, representing internal prediction ($b_p$, Definition 26), is necessarily described by the Schrödinger equation.

 **Proposition 11 (Derivation of Schrödinger Equation for Internal Evolution)**